ga-wdi-boston/ruby-fibonacci-challenge/README.md

 Write a class, `FibonacciNumber`, that returns the `nth` number in the Fibonacci sequence.
 Requirements:

--   `FibonacciNumber` stores no state.
+-   `FibonacciNumber` stores no state on the instance.
--   `FibonacciNumber.new` and `FibonacciNumber.new(1)` should both return the
+-   `FibonacciNumber.new` and `FibonacciNumber.new(1)` should both
-     the first Fibonacci number, `0`.
+    return the the first Fibonacci number, `0`.
 In this case, we use "first" as mathematicians would use it, whereas programmers would say "zeroth".
--   `FibonacciNumber.new(3)` returns the third Fibonacci number.
+-   `FibonacciNumber.new(3).to_i` returns the third Fibonacci number.
 Since the Fibonacci sequence is `0, 1, 1, 2, 3, 5...`, the third number is 1.

+This will be **very difficult**.
 You may or may not choose to reuse your `FibonacciRange`.
 Try it both ways, starting with using `FibonacciRange`.
 You will have to make some interesting decisions about how to use it.
 Then, try a solution without `FibonacciRange`, instead using recursion.
 Make note of the tradeoffs between (pros and cons of) each solution.

 ## [License](LICENSE)